ulisesrmzroche/ember-app-kit-in-depth/README.md

 ember-tumblr-blog
 =================

-i
-# README

-## How to Build A Highly Ambitious Web Application With Ember App Kit In Less Than 15 Minutes

 First, you'll want to bookmark the [Ember App Kit](https://github.com/stefanpenner/ember-app-kit) project.
 EAK is a pipeline for building, testing, and deploying single-page web applications with the [Ember.js](http://ember.js.com) framework that's been blessed